 Generic Risk Assessments are assessments which should be undertaken annually and updated as and when systems of work change significantly.
-It is each Key Stage Manager's responsibility to do the initial report and update, but the task may be delegated to other staff members if necessary.
+It is each Phase Leader's responsibility oversee the creation of the initial report and update, but the task may be delegated to other staff members if necessary.
 Guidance on completion is available with each form.